Divorce Maryland Custody

 Divorce Papers > Divorce Custody > Divorce Maryland Custody

-Determination of the best interests of the child in Divorce Maryland Custody
+Determination of the best interests of the child in divorce custody of Maryland

 The court takes into account several factors to determine the best interests of the child.
-It must be noted that no one factor has more importance as compared to the other.
+It must be noted that no single factor has more importance compared to others.
 Some of these factors are as follows.

 • The General Assembly passed a bill in 2009 that specifically restricted the significance of the disability of a party in a custody proceeding to an extent that the disability would hamper the best interests of the child